mtdcy/pretty.nvim/README.md

 ## Copyrights and Licenses

-- Files merged from other projects are following their own licenses.
+- Files merged from other projects follow their own licenses.
-- Files bellond to this project(mainly the top level files) are licensesd under [BSD-2-Clound](LICENSE).
+- Files belonging to this project(mainly top-level files) are licensesd under the [BSD-2-Clause](LICENSE).